10 questions to ask in an interview to really stand out

-Stand out as a candidate and learn more about the job opportunity
+Stand out and learn more about the job opportunity

-When the interviewer asks if you have any questions, ask these job interview questions to establish yourself as a strong candidate for the position and to learn more about the opportunity you’re pursuing.
+When the interviewer says, “Do you have any questions for me?”, that’s a golden opportunitiy to establish yourself as a strong candidate for the position and to learn more about the opportunity you’re pursuing.

 1. “What does a typical day look like for this role?”